Tennis: Australian government investigating potential border breach by two Australian Open entrants - NZ Herald

 The tennis star was told to leave the country after he was stopped upon entering Australia despite claiming to have a vaccine exemption, sparking global controversy.

-Djokovic will reportedly be transported to a quarantine hotel in the city before boarding a flight back to Europe, but is expected to try and challenge the decision in Victoria's courts.
+Djokovic is reportedly in a quarantine hotel in the city for the weekend and is expected to try to challenge the decision in Victoria's courts.

 Prime Minister Scott Morrison tweeted on Thursday morning: "Mr Djokovic's visa has been cancelled.
 Rules are rules, especially when it comes to our borders.
 No one is above these rules.